YoussefSell/Email.Net/README.md

 finally `Create()` will simply create an instance of the `EmailService`.

+you only need to create the email service once and reuse it in your app.

 now you have an instance of the `EmailService` you can start sending emails.

 ```csharp